-I spent part of the afternoon sitting in a coffee shop ..
+I spent part of the afternoon sitting in a coffee shop next to three young women

-next to three young women .. talking excitedly in Australian accents .. sharing one on of the largest pieces of chocolate cake I've ever seen
+talking excitedly in Australian accents, sharing one on of the largest pieces of chocolate cake I've ever seen

-“Hold steady.. they'll be finished with it soon.. your Strawberry/Banana/Almond Milk Smoothie is just fine”
+“Hold steady.
+They'll be finished with it soon.
+Your Strawberry/Banana/Almond Milk Smoothie is just fine.”

-My attention diverted back to the task at hand .. deciding which blogs would get my vote in Saveur's 5th Annual Best Food Blog Awards.
-I tell you what .. if you're ever looking for inspiration .. my goodness .. they're nothing short of beautiful
+My attention diverted back to the task at hand, deciding which blogs would get my vote in Saveur's 5th Annual Best Food Blog Awards.
+I tell you what, if you're ever looking for inspiration, my goodness, they're nothing short of beautiful

-As the trio planned for an upcoming event .. somewhere in France (!) .. their excitement was contagious.. what to wear .. what time to get there ..
-“Now .. their website says no drugs.. duuuhhh, of course.. but what about alcohol .. do you think that would count?”
+As the trio planned for an upcoming event somewhere in France (!) their excitement was contagious.
+What to wear, what time to get there “Now, their website says no drugs.
+Duuuhhh, of course.
+But what about alcohol?
+Do you think that would count?”

-In honor of my giggly world-traveling friends .. who brought great smiles to my day .. it seems an international recipe is in order.
+In honor of my giggly world-traveling friends, who brought great smiles to my day, it seems an international recipe is in order.

-If one came to a family gathering .. you'd walk in to find big pots of colorful Ethiopian dishes on the stove.. conversation during dinner would include spice induced tears and big belly laughs in between scoops of injera filled with a variation of wot
+If one came to a family gathering, you'd walk in to find big pots of colorful Ethiopian dishes on the stove.
+Conversation during dinner would include spice induced tears, and big belly laughs in between scoops of injera filled with a variation of wot.

 Kai Wot (Ethiopian Beef Stew) Spicy!

-- 8 - 10 purple onions finely chopped
+- 8 - 10 purple onions, finely chopped

-- 1 lb. stew beef cut into bite-size pieces
+- 1 lb stew beef, cut into bite-size pieces

-- ½ c water or more
+- ½ cup water + more as needed

-- ½ c butter or more to taste
+- ½ cup butter

-- 1 T salt
+- 1 tsp salt

-- 1 - 4 T minced garlic
+- 1 - 4 Tbsp minced garlic

 - Finely chop the onions in a blender or food processor, until almost pureed.

-- Add the meat to the sauce & turn the heat down to low.
+- Add the meat to the sauce and turn the heat down to low.
 Simmer for 45 minutes to an hour, adding a little water, if needed, to prevent the onions and meat from sticking to the bottom of the pan.